 - Exercise often, and then some more.
 It has been proven over and over again that exercise has a direct impact on the effects of depression and anxiety.
 Our bodies need to spend the energy we are storing.

 - Lastly, relationships are a vital need to make it through this challenging time we are all facing.
 Find ways to connect with friends and family.
 Don’t ignore the effects of isolation on your mental and emotional health.

 I’m taking extra precautions with office cleanliness in the waiting room and bathrooms by spraying down these areas between appointments.
 At this time, it is not necessary to wear a mask to our appointment, but I will have one available if need be.

-If you’re interested in setting up an appointment with me via phone or video, fill out the below form to find out what openings I have.
-I look forward to hearing from you.
+If you’re interested in setting up an appointment with me via phone or video, let’s connect.